 Here are the stories of their college journeys.

 I came to UMF thinking that I was going to be a writer.
 Come to find out, I really had no interest at all!
 This is when I started to explore the different majors, tested them out, and really found my passion in helping other people.
-Working at the Center for Student Development really helped me to talk with people who understood, and could help you decide what your true interests are.
+Working on campus at a student support center really helped me to talk with people who understood, and could help you decide what your true interests are.
 I switched my major from Writing, to Community Health, to Psychology, and back to Community Health.
 Even as a senior, with graduation coming up for me in December, I find myself changing my mind again, and pursuing social work.
 I think what is most important to remember is that you don’t need to decide right off.
 Even when you do decide on a major, that doesn’t mean you are limited either.
 These are your four years here at UMF, and you can make them your own.

 My name is Chelsea and I’m a third year majoring in community health.
 I entered UMF as an elementary education major and realized my second semester freshman year that I wished to exit the education field and explore some other options.
 Bob Pederson was my assigned advisor as an undeclared major and he was the absolute best.
 I considered transferring but Bob helped me discover the community health field here at UMF within one semester.
 I was sad to move on to another advisor because Bob was so great, but I’m fully engaged within my major and I still pop by his office every once in a while to say hello.
 Next year, I plan to spend two months in Kenya for my internship working with women diagnosed with HIV/AIDs.
 I will be teaching the women different types of skills in order for them to generate a profit, which can be used to help their families pay the bills.
 I’ve grown exponentially while attending UMF and I’m excited to see where my future will take me.
 I personally believe that if it weren’t for the incredible staff and faculty here on campus, I would not have blossomed the way I have.